The word "phony" isn't related to the word "phone." It comes from an Irish word that means "finger." Here's why.

 When I got home, I looked it up, and I was right.
 People did start using the word “phony” in the late 1800s, about 20 years after the first telephone call, but the two words are not related.

-According to Etymology Online, “phony” probably comes from “fawney.”
+According to Online Etymology Dictionary, “phony” probably comes from “fawney.”
 But here’s where I was wrong.
 I figured “fawney” would have to do with a phony person fawning over someone important or special because if someone says, “You’re such a phony,” it seems to me that it often means you’ve been nice to someone you don’t like for personal gain—fawning over that person.
 But instead, “fawney” probably comes from an Irish word that means “finger” and was used to refer to a con, called a fawney rig, in which charlatans would pass off a brass ring as gold.

 The 1811 Dictionary of the Vulgar Tongue describes it like this: